hiulit/Godot-3-2D-Day-Night-Cycle/README.md

 ### Add a cycle with a moon light

-Instance a `DayNightCycle` node and a `MoonLight` node in the root scene.
+Instance the `DayNightCycle` node and the `MoonLight` node in the root scene.

 ```
 Node